 If you are unable to complete the online application please print, complete and return the claim below

 - Housing Benefit and Local Council Tax Support Application

 - Download (337KB - PDF)

-We are proposing some changes to our Local Council Tax Reduction scheme from 1 April 2019.
-The changes would make it easier for people on Universal Credit to claim and may also result in some people receiving more assistance.
+Some changes to our Local Council Tax Reduction scheme will be made from 1 April 2019.
+The changes will make it easier for people on Universal Credit to claim and may also result in some people receiving more assistance.